-Restoring Structure from Backup
+3.6.4 Restoring Structure from Backup

-Restoring structure from backup brings back the structures created at the moment of backup.
-However, if Structure database is not empty, the restore can be used to merge existing data with the data taken from backup.
+Restoring structure from backup brings back the structures and synchronizers created at the moment of backup.

+On JIRA 4.3 and earlier versions, restoring Structure from backup may require JIRA restart.

 Restoring structure will not affect issues in any way.
 The issues that make up the hierarchy should already exist in JIRA.
-If you do full restore, then you need to run the standard JIRA data restore first - see Structure Backup and Restore.
+If you do full restore, then you need to run the standard JIRA data restore first - see Structure Backup and Restore (see page 104).